Code of Professional Practice

 School Board meetings are organized throughout the year to discuss the status and development of the SFL.
 They are chaired by the Director of the SFL and attended by board members.
 They do not follow a set schedule but are called by the Director at regular intervals.
 As such, the number of meetings per year and the contents of these meetings are flexible.

 Coordinators meetings are organized to facilitate communication among Unit and Office Coordinators and the SFL management.
 The meetings are chaired by an Assistant Director and attended by the Unit and Office Coordinators.
 At these meetings, the Coordinators and the management discuss the curriculum, assignments, materials, and aims of each skill course to ensure cooperation and consistency within the SFL across skill classes.
-Coordinators are expected to prepare reports on their respective skill courses prior to the meeting; this information is then shared and discussed at Coordinator meetings.
+Coordinators are expected to prepare reports on their respective skill courses before the meeting; this information is then shared and discussed at Coordinator meetings.
 The dates and times of the meetings are determined in advance and announced by the SFL management.

 Instructors meetings are organized to orient the SFL teaching staff to the curriculum, design, and expectations of each skill course.
-They are organized by the relevant Unit coordinators and are attended by all instructors.
-All instructors are expected to attend the meetings in order to enhance communication, clarify expectations, and provide feedback about each course.
+They are organized by the relevant unit coordinators and attended by all instructors.
+All instructors are expected to attend the meetings to enhance communication, clarify expectations, and provide feedback about each course.
 The purpose of these meetings is to prepare teachers for the skills courses that they will teach or may have to substitute for throughout the year.
 The dates and times of the meetings are determined in advance and announced by the respective unit coordinator.

 In addition to the four meeting types outlined above, other meetings may be arranged throughout the academic year.
 These meetings include but are not limited to seminars, presentations, and workshops related to SFL administrative issues, professional development opportunities, guest speakers, and other events that may arise throughout the year.
 The meeting chairs, attendees, dates, and times are flexible, given that these meetings do not follow a fixed schedule.